-FPR_UNO.1 Unobservability
+FPR\UNO.1 Unobservability

-FPR_UNO.1.1 word check, Password Update, Password removal, Biometrics set, Biometrics check, Biomet- rics update, Biometrics delete, Apple Pay provisioning, Apple Watch Unlock activation, Magic Keyboard Pairing on D.User_Bio, D.User_Password, D.Card_Data, D.SEP_Watch, D.Unlock- Secret, D.SEP_Bio, D.Keyboard_Secret by S.User.
+FPR_UNO.1.1 The TSF shall ensure that S. Attacker are unable to observe the operation Password set, Pass- word check, Password Update, Password removal, Biometrics set, Biometrics check, Biomet- rics update, Biometrics delete, Apple Pay provisioning, Apple Watch Unlock activation, Magic Keyboard Pairing on D.User_Bio, D.User_Password, D.Card_Data, D.SEP_Watch, D.Un- lock_Secret, D.SEP_Bio, D.Keyboard_Secret by S.User.

-FDP_RIP.1 Subset residual information protection
+FDP\RIP.1 Subset residual information protection

 FDP_RIP.1.1 The TSF shall ensure that any previous information content of a resource is made unavailable upon the deallocation of the resource from the following objects: D.User_Bio, D.User_Password, "Card Data Confidential parts" and iCloud Account (in D.User_Configuration).

-Refinement:

-- The removal of the iCloud Account by the S.User triggers the deallocation of all the Apple Pay data/ configuration. - The revocation of individual card by its issuer triggers the deallocation of the related card data. - The procedure of erase on the device triggers the deallocation of all security attributes except the D.OS. - The removal of "Card Data Confidential parts" is done by instructing the Secure Element to mark the card as deleted.

-- The removal of the Password by the S.User disables the actual Password; and triggers the deallocation of all the Apple Pay data.

-FDP_SDI.1 Stored data integrity monitoring

-FDP_SDI.1.1 The TSF shall monitor user data stored in containers controlled by the TSF for integrity errors on all objects, based on the following attributes: D.User_Bio, D.Card_Data, D.OS.
+Application N la ta Application N - The r emoval of the iCloud Account by the S.User triggers the deallocation of all the Apple Pay data/configur ation. , , evocation of individual card by its issuer triggers the deallocation of the related card data. • procedure of erase on the device triggers the deallocation of all security attributes except the D.OS. - The r emoval of "Card Data Confidential parts" is done by instructing the Secure Element to mark the card as delete be emoval of the password by the S.User disables the actual password; and triggers the deallocation of all the App of all the Apple Pay data.
+FDP_SDI.1 Stored data integrity monitoring FDP SDI.1.1 The TSF shall monitor user data stored in containers controlled by the TSF for integrity errors on all objects, based on the following attributes: D.User_Bio, D.Card_Data, D.OS. an objects, based on the following attributes.
+D. Osel_Dio, D. Card_Data, D. Os.